zodywoolsey/gdmatrix/readme.md

 - login with username/password
 - caches exisiting logins to disk automatically
 - (wip) simple route for binding UI to recieved events (all the methods for responding to events are in one place)
+- retrieve rooms
+- retrieve messages for a selected room
+- send messages
+- encryption is coming soon

 i am already working on a code generator that will be able to take the api.json from the matrix spec repos to generate the api network calls